Upgrading to Debian 13 (Trixie) on the Raspberry Pi

 Ring camera conversion, completed!

 side yard (left) - nightI started my switchover from Google Nest cameras to Ring back in May 2023, replacing my indoor Dropcams with battery-powered Ring Stick-Up Cams.
 At the time, I kept my Nest Outdoor cameras because Ring did not have a constant recording option, but fast forward to 2025 and Ring has finally added 24/7 recording to certain plugged-in and hardwired cameras as part of their new Ring Premium plan (for $200/year).
 I was losing my grandfathered $10/month Ring Protect plan in March and last year Google raised the annual price of Nest Aware Plus to $150, so it was time to upgrade some hardware and consolidate.
-I didn’t end up saving money (professional monitoring is now an additional $10/month on top of Premium), but I did gain some convenience of finally being able to ditch Nest and manage all of my cameras in a single place (plus additional automation capabilities, but more on that later).
+I didn’t end up saving money (professional monitoring is now an additional $10/month on top of Premium this is now included as of January 2026), but I did gain some convenience of finally being able to ditch Nest and manage all of my cameras in a single place (plus additional automation capabilities, but more on that later).

 Continue reading ‘Ring camera conversion, completed!’ »